Now, in response to demand from potential customers, an anti-ship missile capability MARTE ER is set to join that list.

 The work to date has included structural activity and ground trials using the test aircraft IPA2, a lot of which centred on handling and carriage.
 Says Marco: “We were able to manage the installation of MARTE ER on IPA2 — move the missile from the trolley to the pylon — in just three minutes.
 This was quite an astonishing feat.
 Leonardo told us that it was the first time an installation of a new store took only three minutes.”

 With experience deriving from the integration of weapons onto Typhoon, MBDA has developed a very close relationship with the Eurofighter programme.

 Says Paul: “We see ourselves as partners who are focused on delivery and capability for the customer.

 "Our experience through the Brimstone and Meteor integrations has helped us build a very different and successful working relationship; one which we believe will help streamline the MARTE ER integration.

 “We’ve been focusing on aligning our processes such that we end up with a missile and a platform that are able to come together technically, functionally and also in terms of satisfying the market – so understanding the market requirement is important.”

-The integration activities will be part of a proven and well-established model of integration between MDBA and Eurofighter.
+The integration activities will be part of a proven and well-established model of integration between MBDA and Eurofighter.